Taylor-Albright-NSS/capstone/README.md

 1. Clone the repository
 2. Cd into the capstone directory
 3. Run `npm install` to install dependencies
 4. To start the json-server, enter the command `json-server --watch -p 8088 database.json`.
-Be sure you are in the directory with the database.json file when running this command.
+Be sure you are in the directory with the database.json file when running this command
 5. To start the Vite development server, cd into the src folder and enter the command `npm run dev`
-6. Ctrl + click (for Windows) or copy the localhost server link from the terminal and paste into your browser (default url is http://localhost:5173/).
+6. Ctrl + click (for Windows) or copy the localhost server link from the terminal and paste into your browser (default url is http://localhost:5173/)
 7. Good to go!

 ## Features / How To Use